tve/node-red-vue/README.md

 **WARNING**: this is a construction zone, contact the author on the Node-RED forum for info.

+## How-to

+In order to write a Node-RED node using Vue:

+- Do not write a `node.html` file, instead write a `node.vue` file.
+The `.vue` file must be in the same directory hand have the same base-name as the `.js` file (i.e. the same requirements as the former `.html` file).
+- In the `node.js` file, register the `node.vue` file by placing after the usual call to `RED.nodes.registerType("my-node-name", ...)` the following:
+  `RED.plugins.get('node-red-vue').createVueTemplate("my-node-name", __filename)`
+- In the `.vue` file write a Vue component to display the node configuration interface using the Vue Options API, not the Vue Composition API (sorry).
+- Define the configuration variables, i.e., what normall goes into the `defaults` object in the standard `node.html` file, as `props` in the Vue component.
+  - Use the Vue types so the values are not strings where desired, e.g. Number, Array, Object, String, ...
+  - Use the Vue `default` property instead of the conventional `value` property.
+  - Use the Vue `required` property the same way as the conventional `required` property.
+  - For variables that are references to config nodes, use a type of String and set a `configType` property to the type of the config node (e.g. 'mqtt-broker', 'flexdash container', ...).
+  - Validations and filters are not yet supported.
+- Place all other standard node type properties into a `node_red` field in the Vue options object, e.g., `category`, `color`, `inputs`, `outputs`, `icon`, `label`, `labelStyle`, `paletteLabel`, etc.
+- Place help text for the help panel in the flow editor side-panel into a `help` field in the Vue options object and write the help using markdown syntax.

 ## Benefits

 - Clean abstraction of pieces using components instead of doing JQuery DOM manipulation